broekeson/Altschool-Cloud-Exercise/Exercise 10/Readme.md

 ```

 - Calculate the Broadcast IP:
-The Broadcast IP is the Network IP + the number of hosts + 1.
+The Broadcast IP is the Network IP + the number of useable hosts + 1.
 ```
 The Network IP: 193.16.20.32 + 6 + 1 = 193.16.20.39
 ```